The power of LLMs in software development

 This was my first interaction with an alien Llama and a concrete usage of it.

 In production-grade apps, LLMs are not yet ready to take the big leap.
-Indeed, a 30% failure rate (aka 70% success) is a very good score, but it's still very high and hard to mitigate or make it predictable when running at a large scale.
+A 30% failure rate (aka 70% success) is a very good score, but it’s still very high and hard to mitigate or make predictable when running at large scale.

 In one word, LLMs are copilot.
-Like dogs are the human's best friend, LLMs are becoming the human's best copilot in their job.
+Like dogs are humans’ best friend, LLMs are becoming humans’ best copilot in their job.